First Capital Export /

 Founding Partner

-Good news: despite the health crisis, almost all the managers surveyed (97%) remain confident in their company's future.
+Good news: despite the COVID-19 crisis, almost all executives surveyed (97%) remain confident in their company's future.

 Furthermore, 41% of the companies surveyed are already exporters, with international business accounting for an average of 12% of their revenue.
-Among non-exporting companies, 85% have not attempted to venture beyond domestic borders.
+Among non-exporting companies, 85% have not attempted to venture abroad.

-Among executives of exporting companies, more than one in two (55%) believe that the health crisis has impacted international development, with the primary consequence being the postponement of projects over the short to long term.
+Among heads of exporting companies, more than half (55%) believe that the COVID-19 crisis has affected international development.
+The primary consequence has been the postponement of projects over the short to long term.

-Whether they are already exporters or not, business leaders hold a mixed view of international markets, perceiving them, paradoxically, as both positive and negative.
-For 68%, it is a motivating, profitable, and unifying strategy, whereas for 63%, the undertaking appears complex, risky, and costly.
+Whether or not they are already exporting, company leaders have mixed views of international markets, with as many positive as negative perceptions.
+For 68%, an export strategy is motivating, profitable, and unifying.
+Whereas for 63%, the undertaking appears complex, risky, and costly.

-Among the factors facilitating a company’s international development, interviewees cite the commitment of the management team (96%), command of foreign languages and cultural norms (95%), and proficiency in digital tools (94%) as the top three.
-Closely following are technical skills and the offering (product or service quality/differentiation), as well as the experience of dedicated export teams.
+Among the top three factors facilitating a company’s international development, interviewees cite the management team's commitment (96%), command of foreign languages and cultural norms (95%), and proficiency in digital tools (94%).
+Closely behind are technical skills and the offering (product or service quality/differentiation), as well as the experience of dedicated export teams.

-International expansion represents a strong strategic pillar in the short and medium term for companies already operating abroad: 60% aim to strengthen their position, while 39% intend to maintain their current level.
+International expansion is a key strategic pillar in the short and medium term for companies already operating abroad: 60% aim to strengthen their position, while 39% intend to maintain their current level.
 The objective is to spread risk and identify new growth drivers.

-Europe is the preferred geographical region for 63% of respondents, with a marked preference (45%) for Western Europe.
+Europe is the preferred geographical region for 63% of respondents, with a marked preference for Western Europe (45%).
 Far behind are Asia (10%), the Americas (9%, including 5% for North America), and Africa (9%, including 6% for North Africa).
-For the SME and mid-cap executives surveyed, countries often perceived as growth 'El Dorados' are not viewed as such: 40% do not wish to expand into Asia, 28% rule out Africa, and 13% avoid the Americas.
+Countries often perceived as growth 'El Dorados' are not viewed as such by the SME and mid-cap executives surveyed: 40% do not wish to expand into Asia, 28% do not wish to expand into Africa, and 13% do not wish to expand into the Americas.

 Exporting companies overwhelmingly favor (63%) the use of a distributor, reseller, or agent.
-The establishment of a commercial office or subsidiary, which requires significant capital, is supported by only one in four respondents.
-Considered riskier, the acquisition of foreign companies is contemplated by only 16% of those interviewed.
+One in four respondents envisioned establishing a commercial office or subsidiary, which requires significant capital.
+Only 16% of those interviewed contemplated acquiring foreign companies, which they perceived as riskier.

-The main difficulty for exporting executives is linked to payment delays or risks from foreign clients (50%), followed by the identification of foreign clients or business partners (49%); customs barriers (48%), an offering that is not competitive or innovative enough (43%), and logistics costs (42%) complete this top five, followed by language problems (36%) and intercultural understanding (34%).
+The main difficulty for exporting executives relates to payment risks or delays from foreign clients (50%), followed by the identification of foreign clients or business partners (49%), customs barriers (48%), an offering that is not competitive or innovative enough (43%), logistics costs (42%), language problems (36%), and intercultural understanding (34%).

-Consequently, the need for support is tangible.
-One in two executives surveyed believes that a company cannot develop internationally without the help of experts (48%) or local contacts in the target countries (53%).
-Moreover, four out of ten have already called upon, or might call upon, export professionals.
+There is clearly a tangible need for support.
+Half of the executives surveyed believe that a company cannot develop internationally without the help of experts (48%) or local contacts in the target countries (53%).
+Moreover, four out of ten have already engaged, or might engage, export professionals.

 Charles-Antoine Eliard